Home Legal EzriCare Artificial Tears Lawsuits

 People Who Filed EzriCare or Delsam Artificial Tears Lawsuits

-In December 2023, Crystal Roberts filed a class action lawsuit against EzriCare and Ezrirx.
+In December 2023, Crystal Roberts filed a class action lawsuit against EzriCare and EzriRx.
 Roberts purchased EzriCare Artificial Tears in June 2022 from Walmart.
 After using the product, she was rushed to the hospital and suffered permanent damage, according to the lawsuit.

 “The presence of the Pseudomonas Aeruginosa bacteria in Defendants’ EzriCare and Delsam Pharma Artificial Tear products is due to Defendants’ violation of Current Good Manufacturing Practices (as identified by the Food and Drug Administration), including ‘lack of appropriate microbial testing, formulation issues (the company manufactures and distributes ophthalmic drugs in multiuse bottles, without an adequate preservative), and lack of proper controls concerning tamper-evident packaging,’” according to Mosley’s complaint.

-FDA EzriCare and Delsam Eye Drops Recall Status
+EzriCare and Delsam Eye Drop Recal

+Global Pharma issued the EzriCare and Delsam Pharma artificial tears recall on Feb.
+2, 2023.
 On Feb.
 22, 2023, Global Pharma also initiated a recall for Delsam Pharma’s Artificial Eye Ointment because of potential bacterial contamination.

 EzriCare Artificial Tears ingredients include: